-Direct cost of sales
+- Direct cost of sales

-You have sales of £1000 and the direct cost of sale is £250 so your gross profit is £1000 less £250 equals £750.
+You have sales of £1,000, with direct cost of sale at £250.
+Your gross profit is £1,000 less £250 which equals £750.

 Calculating the Gross Profit Percentage

-Rather like the calculation above calculating the percentage is the ratio of the gross profit number itself divided by the sales figure expressed as a percentage.
+Rather like the calculation above calculating the percentage is the ratio of the gross profit number divided by the sales figure expressed as a percentage.

-Example: taking the values outlined above your gross profit percentage would be £750 profit divided by £1000 sales giving 0.75 expressed as a percentage is 75%
+Example: taking the values outlined above, your gross profit percentage would be £750 profit divided by £1,000 sales giving 0.75 expressed as a percentage is 75%.

 Other Gross Profit Expressions